 2007-002.
-Capital Asset Accounting
+Capital and Other Assets-Accounting and Controls

 Criteria: The City should maintain a complete record of capital asset additions and deletions for each fiscal year.
 The City should also perform a regular (e.g. annually), physical inventory of capital assets and reconcile it to the City's capital asset listings.
-The City should also have policies and procedures in place to track and monitor significant assets that do not meet the City's capitalization policy.
+The City should also have policies and procedures in place to track and monitor all significant assets regardless of whether or not the asset meets the City's capitalization policy threshold.

-Condition: We noted during our audit that a complete record of capital asset additions and deletions is not being maintained throughout the year.
+Condition: A complete record of capital asset additions and deletions is not being maintained throughout the year.
 We also noted that the City did not perform a complete, physical inventory of capital assets during the year under audit or in recent years.
-There are a number of old, fully depreciated assets that may need to be removed from the City's capital asset listings.
-The City does not have policies and procedures to track and monitor significant assets that do not meet the City's capitalization policy.
+There are old, fully depreciated assets that may need to be removed from the City's capital asset listings.
+The City does not have adequate policies and procedures to track and monitor capital and other assets (e.g. vehicles, equipment, fuel inventory).